WHAT IS EXPLORING?

 Exploring serves two different age groups, both coed.
-Explorer Clubs serve middle schoolers, aged 10 - 13, in sixth through eighth grades.
-Explorer Posts serve older youth 14 - 20 years old.
-The program model is the same for both age groups - hands-on and interactive character and career activities are facilitated by trained business leaders in your local community.
+Exploring clubs serve middle schoolers, aged 10 – 14, in sixth through eighth grades.
+Exploring posts serve older youth 14 – 20 years old.
+The program model is the same for both age groups – hands-on and interactive character and career activities are facilitated by trained business leaders in your local community.

 Want to learn more?
 Click on the Get Involved button in the top right corner!

 HISTORY OF EXPLORING